 A vacation home (as opposed to a primary residence) in a flood zone incurs a $250 surcharge, and the Federal Emergency Management Agency, which administers the NFIP, has been trying to adjust rates to account for more frequent and dangerous floods.
 Premiums went up by 9.9% in 2020, raising the average policy premium is $1,092, but some properties can incur much higher costs.

 “The premium for highly-exposed properties can be approaching $10,000 in some extreme cases,” Albanese says.
 “It’s very specific to the location and the characteristics of the home.”

 Then there’s the peril of high winds.
 If your vacation home is in the so-called “Hurricane Alley,” Albanese says you should also check the fine print on your policy, because some insurers have started excluding hurricane-induced wind damage from standard policy coverage.

 Even if wind coverage doesn’t require a separate policy rider, you might find your policy charges a separate deductible for wind damage: While you might expect to have a deductible of anywhere from $1,000 to $10,000 on a typical homeowners policy, deductibles for wind coverage are generally a percentage — 2% is common, Albanese says — of the dwelling coverage.

 In some Western regions of the country, the primary threat is fire rather than water.
 “Wildfire claims and the wildfire exposure have been a pretty significant factor in homeowners insurance rates in fire-prone areas increasing substantially,” Seifert says.

-Experts say a few tactics can help lower the cost of insuring a second home:
+Experts say a few tactics can help lower the cost of insuring a country home: